-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 route field in your

-wrangler.toml, as this determines when your Workers script will run on your zone.
-For compatibility with the code we’ve written so far in this tutorial, the wildcard route
+wrangler.toml file, as this determines when your Workers script will run on your zone.
+For compatibility with the code you have written so far in this tutorial, the wildcard route

 /* should be used, which will match every request to your site and pass it through your Workers script.

-Deploying an “origin” version of this code can be a great approach for users who want to utilize this functionality in an existing codebase or site!
+Deploying an origin version of this code can be a useful approach for users who want to utilize this functionality in an existing codebase or site.

 Using the open-source version of this package

-The open-source example repository for this tutorial showcases all the functionality outlined in this tutorial — originless/origin deploys, edge state hydration, and more.
-If you want to get started with this project, we recommend you check it out!
+The open-source example repository for this tutorial showcases all the functionality outlined in this tutorial — such as originless/origin deploys and edge state hydration.
+If you want to get started with this project, refer to the linked GitHub repository.

 Publish

-We’re finally ready to deploy our application to Workers.
-Before we can successfully deploy the application, we need to set some configuration values both in Workers and Auth0.
+You are ready to deploy your application to Workers.
+Before you can deploy your application, you need to set some configuration values both in Workers and Auth0.

 Configuring